Goswamianup/ipscanner/README.md

 note :-
-This project has been for educational purposes. to help others find bugs and scan the website.
+This project has been for educational purposes. to help others in scanning network.
 Please don't use this project to harm others.